mixmaxhq/dare-dev-challenges/README.md

 Each index.html file will be loaded by an up-to-date Chrome web browser.
 Your submission will only be judged on the final rendered output of the index.html file.
 Your submission will not be judged on code quality or any other HTML/CSS 'best practices'.
-The only factor is how the final rendered index.html looks compared to the referrence design.
+The only factor is how fantastic the final rendered index.html looks!